MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-Oskar s155827 was in charge of setting up the initial cookie cutter project, developing the project idea and the unit tests.
+Oskar s155827 was in charge of setting up the initial cookie cutter project, developing the project idea and setting up wandb sweep.

 Francisco s250106 was responsible for developing the docker images for training our models in the cloud.

-Both members contributed with Typer, Hydra, WandB setup, logging.
+Both members contributed with Typer, Hydra, logging, and testing.
 Both member were responsible for the maintenance of the github repository as well as github Actions.
 Both members contributed to the code, the README.md file, the report and the presentation.